-Reversing the trend in declining enrollment and related revenue issues are the most critical factors Grays Harbor College faces in the future.
+As in the prior year, reversing the trend in declining enrollment and related revenue issues are the most critical factors Grays Harbor College faces in the future.
 The College community is dedicated and focused on identifying strategies and initiatives that will increase enrollment in the short and long term.

-Grays Harbor College Statement of Net Position June 30, 2019
+Statement of Net Position June 30, 2020